IAAA-Lab/Metadata-Monitoring/README.md

 ```
 npm install nodemon --save-dev
 ```
-Second, we need to install the dependecies at the frontend:
+Then, we need to install the dependecies at the frontend:
 ```
 cd frontend
 npm install
 ```
-## 3. Installation and launch of MongoDB service
+### 3. Installation and launch of MongoDB service
 For the installation of the MongoDB database, we can follow the instructions from https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/

 ```